Terry Rymer

 Terence William Rymer (born 28 February 1967) is an English former professional motorcycle road racer turned car and truck racer.
 Rymer won over 200 races in 20 years of competition during his motorcycle and car racing career.

 Motorcycle racing career

-Born in Folkestone, Kent, England, he won both BMCRC 250cc and 350cc Production Championships and also the KRC 250-350 Production Championships in 1985.
+Born in Folkestone, Kent, England, Rymer won both BMCRC 250cc and 350cc Production Championships and also the KRC 250-350 Production Championships in 1985.
 Rymer also won the Marlboro Clubmans final round at the Silverstone Circuit which was the best of the cream of the fastest club racers in the UK in the final round.
 He turned semi-professional in 1987 winning British National races, 1988 saw him turning professional, racing in International events globally.